Master of Studies in Environmental, Natural Resources, and Energy Law (MSL)

 If a MSL student wishes to totally withdraw from the program (i.e., not complete the program), the student must notify the Program Director and Registrar as far in advance as possible prior to the withdrawal.
 The withdrawal is effective as of the date the student notifies the Registrar and Program Director.
 Students who withdraw prior to the start of the published first day of the semester will not be required to pay tuition for that semester.
 For students who totally withdraw from the program on or after the published first day of the semester, charges will be pro-rated according to the Policy of Charge Adjustment found elsewhere in “What’s What.”

-MSL students may add and drop courses throughout the first three weeks of school without penalty.
+MSL students may add and drop courses throughout the first two weeks of school without penalty.
 The initial billing will be based on the number of credits registered for at the time of billing.
 To avoid late charges on tuition, please pay tuition by the time it is due regardless of possible schedule changes.
-Your account will be adjusted if you change your schedule within the three week add/drop period after paying your tuition.
+Your account will be adjusted if you change your schedule within the two week add/drop period after paying your tuition.

-All MSL students are subject to the same policies on insurance as J.D. students.
+All MSL students are subject to the same policies on insurance as JD students.
 Please consult the section of this book addressing insurance, or visit the student health insurance website for details.
 Please note that you must be a registered student to be eligible for the college’s insurance.

 If you have any questions about the MSL program, please consult the Program Director, Janice Weis, at 503-768-6649 or email@example.com, or the Assistant Director, Lucy Brehm, at 503-768-6882 or firstname.lastname@example.org.